 Mr. O'Brien is President of Westham Co, a developer and manufacturer of proprietary mosquito control products.
 Mr. O'Brien also leads private equity investments at M Terry Enterprises, a family investment office focused on real estate, oil and gas, and direct investments in operating companies.
 From 2007 – 2014, Mr. O'Brien served as President of American Servicing and Recovery Group (ASRG), a buyer and servicer of defaulted residential mortgages.
 Mr. O'Brien also serves on the advisory board of W North Funds I, II and III, all private oil and gas investment funds.
 From 2003 to 2007, Mr. O'Brien served as Chief Financial Officer and then President and Chief Operating Officer of Home Solutions of America, Inc., a residential services provider.
 From 1995 – 2003, Mr. O'Brien spent eight years as the owner and operator of several privately held companies, including a manufacturer and distributor of computer products accessories and an office products distribution company that sold exclusively to over 8,000 United States Postal Service branches.
 From 1991 to 1995 Mr. O'Brien was employed by Texas Instruments where he was a project manager in the corporate development group focusing on acquisitions and divestitures.
 Prior to Texas Instruments, Mr. O'Brien was an assistant vice president of NCNB (now Bank of America), where he was a corporate lender to companies with sales over $75 million.
 Mr. O'Brien graduated with a BA from Vanderbilt University in 1986 and an MBA from Rice University in 1991.
 Mr. O'Brien is married to Caroline and has four daughters.

 Recognized as one of D/FW's most experienced brokers, Jeff often speaks at institutional investor conferences on market conditions in the Dallas and Austin areas, as well as participating on panels highlighting current market conditions.
-In 2008, Jeff was acknowledged by his peers as one of D/FW's top brokers in "D" Magazine.
+In 2017 and 2018, Jeff was acknowledged by his peers as one of Dallas/Fort Worth’s top brokers in "D" Magazine.

 After growing up in Oklahoma and graduating with an MBA from Oklahoma State University, Robin began his banking career with First National Bank in Dallas in 1978.
 He later joined Mercantile Bank Lincoln Centre and became CEO and President in 1984.
 He spent the next 17 years in the MBank/BankOne organization where he was responsible for helping to build the Business Banking strategy as the Southern Regional Executive responsible for Texas, Oklahoma, Louisiana, Arizona, Colorado and Utah, leading 400 commercial bankers and support staff.
 He joined Compass Bank in 2001 as the National Director of Commercial Banking to organize and grow their commercial banking strategy prior to their eventual sale to BBVA.
 In 2006 he joined a start-up bank in Dallas, Highlands Bank as President.
 His role was to lead the commercial and retail bankers in Dallas and Jacksboro, Texas to aspirational levels of high-performance.
 Subsequent to the sale of Highlands Bank in 2011, Robin joined his longtime friend Ben Cunningham to assist in the growth and development of the team of bankers at Liberty Capital Bank.
 Robin's entire banking career has been spent leading teams of commercial bankers in providing financial solutions to local, privately held businesses and their owners.
 He and his wife have lived in Dallas for 40 years and are the proud parents of three married daughters, one son and five grandchildren.